-son, it is particularly important to design an estimation method that may work in a context where agents have imperfect knowledge about their abilities and where econometricians do not have access to data on beliefs and expectations10.
+probability distributions, from various forms of elicitations.
+This literature is examined in Manski (2004).10 While using actual data on beliefs would always be a dominant strategy, such data are rarely available.
+For this reason, it is particularly important to design an estimation method that may work in a context where agents have imperfect knowledge about their abilities and where econometricians do not have access to data on beliefs and expectations11.
 This is indeed the main objective of this paper.

 However, the contributions are not solely located to the econometric literature on the estimation of dynamic discrete choices.
 The method that I propose in this paper is quite different from the usual structural strategy.
-It builds on a method proposed by Geweke and Keane (1995, 2001).11 Because the estimation method decomposes sequential choices into three separate components (present utility, future utility, and utility shocks) which are freely estimated, I can evaluate the relative importance of the future in schooling decisions.
+It builds on a method proposed by Geweke and Keane (1995, 2001).
+Because the estimation method decomposes sequential choices into three separate components (present utility, future utility, and utility shocks) which are freely estimated, I can evaluate the relative importance of the future in schooling decisions.
 This is a second objective, and it is an important issue.
 Standard structural (dynamic) estimation usually requires to posit a parametric family for the utility function (or other primitive objects) as well as all the probability distributions that characterize the subjective beliefs of the agents.
 The future component of the intertemporal utility of a specific choice is a by-product of the model structure.
-However, in recent years, the validity of intertemporal expected utility models has been the object of debates between Behavioral economists and proponents of the expected utility theory.
-More precisely, the existence of "present biased" behavior has been put forward as a challenge to conventional time consistent intertemporal models.12 A second objective is to contribute to the debate between behavioral economists and proponents of the classical intertemporal models.
+However, in recent years, the validity of intertemporal expected utility models have been the object of debates between Behavioral economists and proponents of the expected utility theory.
+More precisely, the existence of "present biased" behavior has been put forward as a challenge to conventional time consistent intertemporal models.13 A second objective is to contribute to the debate between behavioral economists and proponents of the classical intertemporal models.
 I can do so by evaluating the relative importance of the future in schooling decisions.